Essy · Components Overview

 Essy refers to the contact space where the Arrival Field becomes livable.

 It names the environment — internal and external — that allows continuity to hold without being rebuilt each time you return.

-When Essy is present, orientation is already there.
-Experience doesn’t need warm-up.
-Attention doesn’t need repair.
+For some, Essy is mostly internal.
 For others, it includes physical elements.

-What matters is not form, but function:
+What matters is not form, but function.

 The Grid